truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 * ``defaultMode`` - a string representing the view mode that the view should open with by default.
 * ``allowedModes`` - an array containing the list of view modes the user should have available.
 * ``inputData`` - an array containing the raw data that the view is responsible for displaying.
+This is obtained as needed from the Flux store and can only be modified by sending changes to the middleware, not by manipulating data in the view.
 * ``viewData`` - an object containing Viewer metadata, which in turn must contain the following fields:

   * ``format`` - information about the item schema including how to edit certain